microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

     HitGroupRecordIndex; // from shader: HitObject::SetShaderTableIndex(RecordIndex)
 ```

-> If the `HitObject` encodes a miss, the index relates to the miss table and only the bottom 16 bits are used:
+> If the `HitObject` encodes a miss, the index relates to the miss table and only the least significant 16 bits are used:

 ```C++
 MissRecordAddress =